 But classrooms in different countries can be slightly different.
 What could work in one classroom might not in another, be it because of the students, the learning culture or even the weather.
 This article is for those TEFL teachers who are thinking about teaching TEFL in Spain.

-An American, he taught as a teaching assistant in a primary school in a small town and as a teacher in a high school in Barcelona.
-Here he’s going to spill the tea on classroom culture in Spain and what you can expect teaching TEFL in Spain.
+TTA alum Matt is an American who taught as a teaching assistant in a primary school in a small town and as a teacher in a high school in Barcelona.
+Here he spills the tea on classroom culture in Spain and what you can expect teaching TEFL in Spain.

 But remember: teaching English abroad isn’t just about giving lessons in your native language and working to get your students to excel in it.
 It’s also understanding that countries’ education systems can be different especially when you compare it to your educational experience.

-What should teachers know about classroom culture in Spain?
+Before you teach in Spain: What teachers should know about classroom culture

 The Spanish classroom is a little more relaxed and chill compared to other countries I have taught in or even my personal experience back in the US.